 The benefits of sunflower oil are surplus.
 Let’s have a look at its amazing benefits for the skin, hair and health:

 Sunflower oil has a large number of benefits that help in keeping the body healthy and strong.
 Though it is included in the list of high fat items, it is gaining popularity as a cooking oil due to its wide variety of health-enhancing nutrients.
 The perfect balance of monounsaturated and polyunsaturated fats makes it perfect for reducing the levels of bad cholesterol.
 Thus, more and more people are incorporating it in their diet.
 Some of its health benefits are given below.

 Sunflower oil is rich in Vitamin E and low in saturated fat.
 Besides, it is rich in certain phytochemicals like choline and phenolic acid that are beneficial for your heart.
 It also contains monounsaturated and polyunsaturated fats along with vitamins that makes it one of the healthiest oils for consumption.
 High oleic sunflower oils contain 80% or more monounsaturated fats.
 Thus, sunflower oil helps in lowering cardiovascular diseases and chance of heart attack.

 2. Prevents Arthritis:

-Sunflower oil is the ultimate solution to those having worries about developing arthritis.
+Sunflower oil is the ultimate solution for those having worries about developing arthritis.
 Sunflower oil helps in the prevention of rheumatoid arthritis.

-Carotenoids found in sunflower oil help in prevention of uterine, lung and skin cancers.
+The carotenoids found in sunflower oil help in the prevention of uterine, lung and skin cancers.
 In addition, they provide a good source of Vitamin A and aid in preventing cataracts.

 5. Lowers Cholesterol: